 - c.
 Trolley Loading for River Rail should be considered in the design process. - d.
 Preliminary contact, by Mr. Ruddell, with the U.S. Coast Guard (USCG) indicated that the owner (AHTD) needs to make contact in order to determine required navigational channel width.
-Mr. Ruddell agreed to send Mr. Fuselier USCG contact information. - Mr. Fuselier agreed to send Mr. Ruddell correspondence that he has had with the U.S. Army Corps of Engineers regarding the levee clearances. - Sidewalk widths and approach roadway width will be discussed at the upcoming Stakeholders Meeting. - g.
-Design speed for Broadway was agreed upon to be 40 m.p.h. and 30 m.p.h. on the access ramps. - Mr. McConnell was not aware of any future improvements for La Harpe and Riverfront that would impact bridge span configuration.
-This will be discussed in the Stakeholders Meeting. - AHTD will require Right-of-Way or permanent easement for the access ramps and will work with the cities on air space agreements for use under the ramps, as they have done in the past.

-4. Roadway Typical Section
+Mr. Ruddell agreed to send Mr. Fuselier USCG contact information. - e.
+Mr: Fuselier agreed to send Mr. Ruddell correspondence that he has had with the U.S. Army Corps of Engineers regarding the levee clearances. - Sidewalk widths and approach roadway width will be discussed at the upcoming Stakeholders Meeting. - g.
+Design speed for Broadway was agreed upon to be 40 m.p.h. and 30 m.p.h. on the access ramps. - h: Mr. McConnell was not aware of any future improvements for La Harpe and Riverfront that would impact bridge span configuration.
+This will be discussed in the Stakeholders Meeting. - AHTD will require Right-of-Way or permanent easement for the access ramps and will work with the cities on air space agreements for use under the ramps, as they have done in the past. - 4.
+Roadway Typical Section - a.

-- a.
 Roadway typical sections will be discussed during the Stakeholder Meeting. - b.
-Garver agreed to provide essential displays for Stakeholders Meeting.

-5. Configuration of entrance and exit ramps

-Configuration of entrance and exit ramps will be discussed at the Stakeholders Meeting.

-6. Public Involvement Process

-- Mr. Malbrough noted that AHTD will have a better idea on the required public involvement process after the Stakeholders Meeting. - b.
-Mr. McConnell stated that the public involvement meeting should be as early as possible in order to get the public involved. - Mr. Malbrough said that for the public involvement meetings AHTD would need displays showing conceptual bridge configurations, typical sections and connections to local roads. - d.
-Mr. Malbrough also stated that the scope and cost of the project should be clearly defined and presented to the public. - It was determined that the consultants should direct all questions regarding the project to Mr. McConnell.
+Garver agreed to provide essential displays for Stakeholders Meeting. - 5.
+Configuration of entrance and exit ramps - a.
+Configuration of entrance and exit ramps will be discussed at the Stakeholders Meeting. - 6.
+Public Involvement Process - Mr. Malbrough noted that AHTD will have a better idea on the required public involvement process after the Stakeholders Meeting. - b.
+Mr: McConnell stated that the public involvement meeting should be as early as possible in order to get the public involved. - c.
+Mr. Malbrough said that for the public involvement meetings AHTD would need displays showing conceptual bridge configurations, typical sections and connections to local roads. - Mr. Malbrough also stated that the scope and cost of the project should be clearly defined and presented to the public. - It was determined that the consultants should direct all questions regarding the project to Mr. McConnell. - 7.
+Environmental Constraints - a.
+The ship wreck (a wooden barge) that is located SE of the existing Broadway Bridge is eligible for the Historic Register, although Mr. Marlbough said that it should be considered as a Historic Monument and should be avoided. - b.
+Mr. Mitchell noted that Robinson Auditorium might be relocating their loading docks to La Harpe.
+Mr. McConnell mentioned that it would be good to invite Robinson personnel to the Stakeholders Meeting. - c.
+AHTD noted that coordination would be needed with State Historic Preservation Office (SHPO) regarding the potential impact on the Trail of Tears. - AHTD noted that prospective staging areas and temporary easements will need to part of the Section 4f evaluation.